sahib/dotfiles/README.md

 Theming
 -------

-I'm one of the few odd people that use solarized light for most things.
+I'm one of the few odd people that use light colorschemes for most things.
 That's mostly because I tend to work in well-lit places and dark themes are hard on the eyes there.
 If you live in your cellar, then dark themes might be the way to go.

 ![light theme](./screenshot.png)